albertony/f2c/README.md

 Read more in <http://www.netlib.org/f2c/README>.

-The contribution of this repository is the Visual Studio project, the source code is the original f2c source code available at netlib.org.
+The contribution of this repository is the Visual Studio project, the source code is the original f2c source code available at netlib.org - with some very small necessary fixes, described [below](#how-to-use).

 ## Changelog

 See <http://www.netlib.org/f2c/changes> for history of changes in the netlib f2c source, and run `f2c.exe --version` on an existing build to see which version it was built from.

-12 Jan 2022
+13 Jan 2022
-- Updated to latest version of netlib f2c source, version 20210928.
+- Updated to latest version of netlib f2c source, version 20200916.
+   - The newer 20210928 entry in [changes](http://www.netlib.org/f2c/changes)
+     is an update to readme only, i.e. does not change the version number of the f2c program.
 - Fixes broken x64 build.
+   - The netlib sources contains several relevant fixes in this area since my last version.
+   - **Note:** There is one additional change to the source code, in file proc.c, see [below](#code-modification-in-procc).
 - Released as version 1.1, with release builds of f2c.exe in 32-bit
 and 64-bit using Visual Studio 2022 / Visual C++ 14.3.